Isaackap/FlightDataScript/README.md

 - If you only want part of the functionality, you can comment out the `sendEmail()` and/or `gsheets.main()` calls in `main.py`.
 - All personal credentials are excluded from source control by default — ensure `.env`, `token.json`, and `credentials.json` are not committed.
+- Environment variables, as well as credentials.json and token.json will have 2 versions.
+One with files stored in root directory, and
+- the other is grabbing the variables/data through AWS' Secrets Manager function.
+Simple uncomment/comment the one you choose to use.
+- Also must update the `compose.yaml` file to match the environment variables handling (uncomment or comment lines)

 ---